kingstonrichard/kingstonrichard.uk/_posts/2018-04-08-the-barnsley-innovation-group.markdown

 ---
 layout: post
-title:  "The Barnsley Innovation Group"
+title: The Barnsley Innovation Group
-categories: #DigitalBarnsley #DigitalFirst #InnovationGroup
 redirect_from:
   - /innogroup
   - /20180608